emurray2/basic-au/README.md

 # basic-au
-A Basic Audio Unit Template
+A basic Audio Unit built with AudioKit